-A snap shot of major activities and progress in 4th Quarter 2016 and up to end of February 2017 are summarized as follows:
+A snap shot of major activities and progress in 1st Quarter 2017 are summarized as follows:

 - The Project was approved by ADB on 17 Dec 2013, signed on 30 Jun 2014 and became effective on 24 Sep 2014 - Implementation activities started in Q3 2014 when the design of the sewer collector mains was started for the two target subcenters Selbe and Bayankhoshuu - Work to date has been dominated by the recruitment of four consulting firms and in fast tracking the inception phase and mobilization of respective consultants - A total of 4 contracts have been awarded, including (i) for Detailed Design and Implementation Supervision (Dohwa Engineering Co.
-Ltd), (ii) Program Management Support Services (Egis International), (iii) Improved Subcenter Planning and Development (IPE Global) and (iv) Community Engagement, and SME Support (UN Habitat) - Expression of interest have been advertised for Consulting Services CS5 - Preparation of detailed design for Tranche 1 subprojects is progressing and procurement through international and national competitive bidding (NCB) commenced in July 2016 and will continue in 2017. - Draft Procurement and Financial Manuals were completed for PMO use - Procurement risk mitigation matrix prepared - Procurement plan revised based on scoping of procurement packages recommended by detailed design consultants 22 August 2016 - Procurement plan revised in February 2017 based on the ADB mid-term review and based on procurement packages recommended by detailed design consultants and PMO - Initial safeguard trainings completed for environment, resettlement, social and gender issues - TORs for DMS survey and recruitment of IT firm for financial management automation completed - Detailed resettlement plans in progress - Financial and accounting system development completed.
-Implementation to start in February 2017. - Bidding period for WWOI closed on 16 June 2016, bid evaluation completed and contract awarded in October 2016 - Bidding documents for bridges, flood protection, facilities and heating plants under drafting pending completion of detailed design, specifications, BoQ, etc. - Bids for bridges and affordable housing pilot project advertised 1st Quarter 2017 - Bid evaluation for Selbe heating plant completed and submitted to ADB for no objection
+Ltd), (ii) Program Management Support Services (Egis International), (iii) Improved Subcenter Planning and Development (IPE Global) and (iv) Community Engagement, and SME Support (UN Habitat) - Expression of interest have been advertised for Consulting Services CS5 - Preparation of detailed design for Tranche 1 subprojects is progressing and procurement through international and national competitive bidding (NCB) commenced in July 2016.
+The detailed designs were promised to be completed by the end of March 2017, however the consultant hasn't delivered the detailed designs. - PMO has reviewed the Draft Procurement and Financial Manuals prepared for PMO use by EGIS team and found insufficient and requested the EGIS team to comply with the contractual obligations. - The Procurement risk mitigation matrix prepared, however it does not address the problems PMO faces with the transferring of procurement activities to the Municipal Procurement Agency. - Based on scoping of procurement packages recommended by detailed design consultants and the PMO the procurement plan approved on 22 August 2016 was revised during the mid-term review and the revised version was submitted to ADB for approval in March 2017. - TORs for MIS system and PMO internal networking for improved efficiency and file sharing were completed by the PMO and delivered to EGIS team. - Detailed resettlement plans in progress - Financial and accounting system development completed.
+Implementation to start in February 2017. - Bidding period for WWOI closed on 16 June 2016, bid evaluation completed and contract awarded in October 2016.
+The Contractor has completed the designs of wells. - Bidding documents for bridges, flood protection, facilities and heating plants under drafting pending completion of detailed design, specifications, BoQ, etc. - Bids for bridges and affordable housing pilot project advertised 1st Quarter 2017 - Bid evaluation for Selbe heating plant completed and submitted to ADB for no objection.